Joe Jackson, head of musical family dynasty, dies at 89

 Joseph Jackson, the strong, fearsome patriarch of the musical Jackson family, has died at the age of 89, according to a statement from the Michael Jackson Estate.

-Jackson was a guitarist who put his own musical ambitions aside to work in the steel mills to support his wife and nine children in Gary, Indiana.
+Jackson was a guitarist who put his own musical ambitions aside to work in the steel mills to support his wife and nine children.
 But he far surpassed his own dreams through his children, particularly his exceptionally gifted seventh child, Michael.

 Fronted by the then-pint-sized wonder and brothers Jermaine, Marlon, Tito and Jackie, the Jackson 5 was an instant sensation in 1969 and became the first phase of superstardom for the Jackson family.
 Over the following decades, millions would listen to both group and solo recordings by the Jackson 5 (who later became known as The Jacksons) and Michael would become one of the most popular entertainers in history.

-"Papa Joe," as he would become known, ruled through his stern, intimidating and unflinching presence, which became so indelible it was part of black popular culture, even referenced in song and on TV.
+"Papa Joe," as he would become known, ruled through his stern, intimidating and unflinching presence, which became so indelible it was part of black popular culture, even referred to in song and on TV.

 "This is bad, real bad Michael Jackson, Now I'm mad, real mad Joe Jackson," Kanye West rhymed in Keri Hilson's 2009 hit, "Knock You Down."